datastax/kaap/docs/migration.md

 # Migrate existing cluster to the operator

 Migrating from a existing Apache Pulsar cluster to the operator is a complex process.
 The operator is not able to migrate the cluster automatically.
-However, the migration tool CLI is a great friend to help you migrating your cluster.
+However, the migration tool CLI is a great friend to help you to migrate your cluster.

 ## Migration tool